-Robert Boutflower Murdoch, BA (Earth Sciences), MAIMM, MAIG, has been appointed as the director responsible for implementation and supervision of the corporate activities and promotion of the company.
-He has been managing director of Union Capital Ltd since 1992.
-He has more than 30 years of international business experience in the management of public companies, predominantly in the mining industry.
-Rob is currently a director of the economic entities within the Union Group and Austex Mining NL.
+Robert Boutflower Murdoch B. A. (Earth Sciences), M.A.I.M.M., M.A.I.G. has been appointed as the Director responsible for implementation and supervision of the corporate activities and promotion of the company.
+He has been Managing Director of Union Capital Limited since 1992.
+He has over 30 years of international business experience in the management of public companies predominantly in the mining industry.
+Mr Murdoch is currently a director of the economic entities within the Union Group and Austex Mining NL.